jake0011/AWS-Academy-Cloud-Security-Foundations/Module2.md

 ### Knowledge Check: Practice Question
 Sample exam question:
-According to the shared responsibility model, who is responsible for configuring security group rules to determine which ports are open to an EC2 Linux instance?
+> According to the shared responsibility model, who is responsible for configuring security group rules to determine which ports are open to an EC2 Linux instance?

-Choice Response
+>

-  A. AWS is responsible for configuring security group rules.
+>  A. AWS is responsible for configuring security group rules.
+>

-  B. The customer is responsible for configuring security group rules.
+>  B. The customer is responsible for configuring security group rules.
+>

-  C. Security group rules are not needed.
+>  C. Security group rules are not needed.
+>

-  D. AWS is responsible for configuring security group rules, and the customer must open ports to the instance.
+>  D. AWS is responsible for configuring security group rules, and the customer must open ports to the instance.

 *Look at the answer choices and rule them out based on the keywords.*